lussierc/StockSwingPredictor/README.md

 There are a number of different tasks that could be completed in the future to enhance the project.
 Some current ideas include:
 - Adding more models, to see how accurate they are.
 - Adding CI testing, using something like GitHub Actions.
-- Create a multi-model prediction method based on experimentation results.
+- Creating a multi-model prediction method of the most accurate model and data size combos based on experimentation results.

 ## Contributing